TunaLobster/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

 #. **Install** `Mission Planner <https://firmware.ardupilot.org/Tools/MissionPlanner/MissionPlanner-latest.msi>`_.

-   Mission Planner is the ground control station we will use to monitor the simulation, control the virtual aircraft's flight modes, load flight routes/missions, etc. More info on it is available `here <https://ardupilot.org/planner/docs/mission-planner-overview.html>`_.
+   Mission Planner is the ground control station we will use to monitor the simulation, control the virtual aircraft's flight modes, load flight routes/missions, etc. More info on it is available :ref:`here <planner:mission-planner-overview.html>`.

    |br|